gaurav7558808275/Learn-Make/README.md

 ```
 make
 ```
-Or we can use the command
+Or we can use the command. txt format is used as the file is saved in txt format
 ```
-make -f makefile
+make -f makefile.txt
 ```
 ## Creating  Makefile2